Small Business Grants In Texas

 Such government business grants can be used to participate in international trade shows and enhance e-commerce capabilities.

-Texas Enterprise Fund (TEF)
+3. Texas Enterprise Fund (TEF)

 Companies considering shifting out of Texas, are awarded grants to make Texas an attractive location to invest in.
-Such businesses are required to contribute significantly and generate new employment opportunities (75% jobs in Urban and 25% in rural areas) in Texas.
+Such businesses are required to contribute significantly and generate new employment opportunities (75% of jobs in Urban and 25% in rural areas) in Texas.

-Grants.gov
+4. Grants.gov

-Learn more about federal grants here
+Learn more about federal grants, here

-Small Business Innovation Research (SBIR) and Small Business Technology Transfer Program (STTR)
+5. Small Business Innovation Research (SBIR) and Small Business Technology Transfer Program (STTR)

 This federal grant is powered by the Small Business Administration (SBA) and helps business owners foray into research and development of new technology.
 The government’s incentive is to help businesses commercialize by turning development into profits.